devlinjunker/JS-Fun/NOTES/build.md

 ** Tools: **
  - [x] Uglify - Minimizer
  - [x] Prettier - Code Formatter (Reprints code to match defined style)
-also beautify js and atom beautify for formatting
+  - also beautify js and atom beautify for formatting
+  - prettier needed for a lot of `--fix` options in linters
  - [x] Browserify - Gathers requires/includes and compresses into deliverable (replaced by webpack)
  - [x] Babel - ECMA6 Compiling - Needed for Flow Static Type Compiling too
  - [x] Flow -  Static Type Checker (Extension of Javascript) - Seem to need Babel (or Webpack?) for this...